-Market risk is the risk of financial loss in the Company investment's valuation due to adverse changes or volatility of prices in economic and financial markets.
-Market risk comprises three types of risk i.e. foreign exchange rates (currency risk), market interest rates/profit yields and market prices (price risk).
+Market risk is the risk of financial loss in the fair values of the Company's investments due to adverse changes or volatility of prices in economic and financial markets.
+Market risk comprises three types of risk i.e. foreign exchange rates (currency risk), market interest rates and market prices (price risk).

-The Company manages market risk through setting of investment policy and asset allocation, approving portfolio limit structure and risk management methodologies, approving hedging, and alternative risk transfer strategies.
+The Company manages market risk through setting of investment policy and asset allocation, approving portfolio limit structures and risk management methodologies, approving hedging, and alternative risk transfer strategies.
 Investment limits monitoring is in place at various levels to ensure that all investment activities are aligned with the Company's risk management principles and philosophies.
 Compliance with established financial risk limits forms an integral part of the risk governance and financial reporting framework.